 There's a lot that goes into building a good website these days.
 The structure, layout, images, copywriting, and performance are huge factors in your site's success.
-However, when it comes to a single factor that has the most significant impact on the overall user experience, website navigation is pretty close to the top of the list.
+However, website navigation is pretty close to the top of the list when it comes to a single factor that has the most significant impact on the overall user experience.

 Easy, intuitive, and effortless navigation will make browsing and shopping that much easier for your customers.
 On the other side, a lousy navigation system could turn them off.
 So much so that they might abandon your site altogether.